Flat light. Golden hour. We’ll decode these and all the other lights professional photographers are talking about for you here!

 Golden hour creates long, soft light and shadows.
 It makes beautiful illumination for portraits, architecture, and landscape images.

 Click here for tips on shooting in golden hour!

 On the other hand, blue hour is the hour after sunset or before sunrise.
 The sun has set or hasn’t risen yet, but there is still some residual sunlight in the atmosphere, giving the sky a beautiful blue.
 Instead of being solid inky black, the sky is often a lovely gradient from horizon to sky.
 Blue hour is a great time to shoot cityscapes, landscapes and seascapes.

 Blue hour is a bit of a misnomer.
 We call it blue hour, but it only lasts around 20 to 40 minutes.

 Understanding your camera and settings and nailing composition is important.
-But the best photographers know light, its qualities, its shadows and the emotion it elicits.
-They use light to not only flatter their subjects but also to tell a compelling story.
+But the best shooters know light, its qualities, its shadows and the emotion it elicits.
+They use it to not only flatter their subjects but also to tell a compelling story.

 And study the work of others.
 Look at their images and evaluate the light in the scene.
-Would you call it flat lighting?
-Soft lighting?
-Does the photographer create separation between the background and subject with rim lighting or backlighting?
+Would you call it flat light Does the photographer create separation between the background and subject with rim lighting or backlighting?
 How would different lighting change the tone and feel of the image?

-So ask questions about light.
+So ask questions about flat light.
 Ask questions about your gear.
 Ask questions about composition.
-Flat flight, skunky light, soft light… learn what they mean, how to use them and you’ll be well on your way to becoming a pro yourself!
+Flat flight, skunky light… learn what they mean, how to use them and you’ll be well on your way to becoming a pro yourself!